India–Pakistan relations: 2008 Mumbai attacks

-The 2008 Mumbai attacks by ten Pakistani terrorists killed over 173 and wounded 308.
+The 2008 Mumbai attacks by ten Pakistani terrorists killed 175 people and wounded more than 300 people.
 The sole surviving gunman Ajmal Kasab who was arrested during the attacks was found to be a Pakistani national.
 This fact was acknowledged by Pakistani authorities.
 In May 2010, an Indian court convicted him on four counts of murder, waging war against India, conspiracy and terrorism offences, and sentenced him to death.

 India blamed the Lashkar-e-Taiba, a Pakistan-based militant group, for planning and executing the attacks.
 Indian officials demanded Pakistan extradite suspects for trial.
 They also said that, given the sophistication of the attacks, the perpetrators "must have had the support of some official agencies in Pakistan".
 In July 2009 Pakistani authorities confirmed that LeT plotted and financed the attacks from LeT camps in Karachi and Thatta.
 In November 2009, Pakistani authorities charged seven men they had arrested earlier, of planning and executing the assault.

 On 9 April 2015, the foremost ringleader of the attacks, Zakiur Rehman Lakhvi was granted bail against surety bonds of in Pakistan.